simonowen/tile2sam/ReadMe.md

 the limit for the screen mode (sixteen colours for mode 4, four colours for mode 3, and two colours for modes 1 and 2).

-The default behaviour generates a palette from the colours found in the image.
+If no CLUT is provided and the image colours are a subset of the BASIC mode 4 colours, they will be used instead.
+Otherwise a CLUT will be generated from the colours in the source image.

 > `-o OUTPUT, --output OUTPUT`